A BPHZ Theorem in Configuration Space: Conclusion

 \subsection{Acknowledgments}

 The author would like to thank Klaus Sibold for numerous discussions.
-The financial support by the Max Planck Institute for Mathematics in the Sciences and its International Max Planck Research School (IMPRS) ``Mathematics in the Sciences'' is gratefully acknowledges.
+Parts of this work have been concluded during a stay at Leipzig University and the Max Planck Institute for Mathematics in the Sciences.
+Their hospitality and the financial support by the International Max Planck Research School (IMPRS) ``Mathematics in the Sciences'' is gratefully acknowledged.